Last update: 27 April 2021

 For our teaching staff, LMU provides cumulated information on the broad range of technical possibilities for online teaching at www.lmu.de/digitale-lehre.
 This offer of help and support services takes up as well as complements already existing offers in the faculties.
 Please note that the site can only be accessed with a corresponding LMU user ID.

-Information on courses in the winter semester 2020/2021 can also be obtained from your contact persons in the subjects and faculties.
+Information on courses in the summer semester 2021 can also be obtained from your contact persons in the subjects and faculties.

-In accordance with Bavarian Infection Control Ordinance (BayIfSMV), in-person university examinations are permitted in compliance with the protective measures prescribed by the BayIfSMV whereby the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" - available in German only) must be observed.
-Otherwise. examinations are held in an alternative form, for example as online examinations.
+In accordance with the Bavarian Infection Control Ordinance (BayIfSMV),in-person university examinations are permitted in compliance with protective measures outlined in the BayIfSMV whereby the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" -must be observed.
+Otherwise, examinations are administered in an alternative form, for example as online examinations.

-Your contact persons in the subjects, faculties and examination offices will tell you when and how an examination is held at the LMU.
+Please refer to your contact persons in the departments, faculties, and examination offices for further information on when and how an examination will be administered at LMU.

-The summer semester 2020 and the winter semester 2020/21 do not count as regular „Fachsemester“ with respect to the regular dates and deadlines set out in the in the examination and study regulations (PStO).
-The counting of the „Fachsemester“ will continue in the summer semester 2020 and the winter semester 2020/21 and beyond.
-However, for all students who were enrolled in the summer semester 2020 and/or winter semester 2020/21 and were not on leave of absence, the semesters counted under examination law („Prüfungsfachsemester“ or „PFS“) are one or two semesters, respectively, less than the number of semesters stated in the certificate of enrollment.
-For students who have reached their maximum examination period in the summer semester 2020 or winter semester 2020/21, the legal consequence of the first-time or final failure will therefore only occur one or two semesters later.
+The summer semester 2020,the winter semester 2020/21, and the summer semester 2021 do not count as regular „Fachsemester“ with respect to the regular dates and deadlines set out in the in the examination and study regulations (PStO).
+The counting of the „Fachsemester“ will continue in the summer semester 2020,the winter semester 2020/21, and the summer semester 2021 and beyond.
+However, for all students who were enrolled in the summer semester 2020, the winter semester 2020/21 and/or the summer semester 2021 and who were not on leave of absence, the semesters counted under examination law („Prüfungsfachsemester“ or „PFS“) are one, two semesters, or three respectively less than the number of semesters stated in the certificate of enrollment.
+For students who have reached their maximum examination period in the summer semester 2020, thewinter semester 2020/21, or the summer semester 2021 the legal consequence of the first-time or final failure will therefore only occur one,two,or three semesters later.
 The regulation does not apply to the state examinations and the relevant deadlines.

 For our teaching staff, LMU provides information on online exams at www.lmu.de/digitale-pruefungen.
 Please note that the site can only be accessed with a corresponding LMU user ID.